-Joan H. Story is a partner in the Real Estate, Land Use and Environmental Practice Group in Sheppard Mullin's San Francisco office and formerly a member of the firm's Executive Committee.
+Joan H. Story is Of Counsel in the Real Estate, Land Use and Environmental Practice Group in Sheppard Mullin's San Francisco office and formerly a member of the firm's Executive Committee.

 Areas of Practice